 While working on his undergraduate degree from Middle Tennessee State University in Spanish, he became fascinated with the Spanish language and the diversity of Latino cultures.
 He also served a Mission in Mexico City, where he grew to love and respect the people there.

-Recently, Ben started his training with Patrick Carnes and associates and is a Certified Sexual Addiction Therapist Candidate (CSAT).
-He will finish his certification by the end of 2014.
+Ben finished his CSAT training with Patrick Carnes and associates in 2014 and is an Associate Sexual Addiction Therapist (ASAT).

 Ben resides outside of Nashville, Tennessee.
 His hobbies include spending time with family, rustic woodwork, riding horses, fishing and nature.